CumulusNetworks/docs/content/nvue-reference/Action-Commands.md

 Clears BGP IPv4 inbound routes.

-This command do not clear counters in the kernel or hardware and does not reset BGP neighbor adjacencies.
+This command does not clear counters in the kernel or hardware and does not reset BGP neighbor adjacencies.

 - When the switch has a neighbor configured with `soft-reconfiguration inbound` enabled, this command clears the routes in the soft reconfiguration table for the address family.
 This results in reevaluating routes in the BGP table against any applied input policies.
 - When the switch has a neighbor configured *without* the `soft-reconfiguration inbound` option enabled, this command sends the peer a route refresh message.